Azure/ResourceModules/modules/resources/tags/README.md

-# Resources Tags (Subscription or Resource Group Scope) `[Microsoft.Resources/tags]`
+# Resources Tags `[Microsoft.Resources/tags]`

-This module deploys a Resource Tag on a Subscription or Resource Group scope.
+This module deploys a Resource Tag at a Subscription or Resource Group scope.

 ## Navigation